jmd-dk/concept/doc/tutorial/gadget.rst

-including the updated ``shortrange_params`` when running the CO\ *N*\ CEPT ``gadget`` utility or by manually setting ``RCUT`` in ``output/tutorial/Gadget2/Makefile``) and then re-compiling and -running GADGET-2 and computing the power spectra from the new snapshots.
+including the updated ``shortrange_params`` when running the CO\ *N*\ CEPT ``gadget`` utility or by manually setting ``RCUT`` in ``output/tutorial/Gadget2/Makefile``) and then re-compiling and -running GADGET-2.
 Improved agreement between the two codes is also achieved by increasing the simulation size.

 .. raw:: html

    <h4>Final notes</h4>

+Though it does not matter for the comparison, the simulations performed in this section have been performed in a manner which is slightly inconsistent
+--- not which each other, but with physics.

 CO\ *N*\ CEPT strives to be consistent with general relativistic perturbation theory.
 It does so by using the full background from CLASS, and adding in